Ahmed Ben Bella: Before independence

-First organization for an uprising against the French regime in Algeria
+First organization for uprising against French regime in Algeria

-After the events in Setif, Ben Bella returned to Algeria, becoming politically active in the opposition movement against the French regime.
+After the Sétif and Guelma massacre in 1945, Ben Bella returned to Algeria, becoming politically active in the opposition movement against the French regime.
 French authorities sent assailants with the intention of assassinating him on his farm.

 The attempt against his life failed, but the farm was confiscated and he went into hiding.
-After the nationalist parties had achieved great success in local elections in 1947, by this was followed by the fixing of the Algerian Assembly elections in 1948 by French officials, agreed to and justified by the Socialist Governor-General Marcel-Edmond Naegelen, Ben Bella became convinced that achieving democratic independence through peaceful means was illusory.
+After the nationalist parties had achieved great success in local elections in 1947, this was followed by the fixing of the Algerian Assembly elections in 1948 by French officials, agreed to and justified by the Socialist Governor-General Marcel-Edmond Naegelen, Ben Bella became convinced that achieving democratic independence through peaceful means was illusory.
 Together with Messali Hadj and his party, he helped to found the Organisation Spéciale (OS), a paramilitary organization whose strategic aim was to take up arms against the French colonial regime as quickly as possible.
 This group became the immediate predecessor of the National Liberation Front.
+He was in charge of organizing the wilayas (regional military sections of the FLN) and supplying weapons to insurgents and getting financial support from friendly Arab countries.

-In 1949, Ben Bella was involved in the robbing of the central post office in Oran to gain funds for the organization.
-He was eventually caught in 1951 and sentenced to eight years' imprisonment in Blida jail.
-He escaped soon afterwards, making his way to Tunisia and then to Egypt, reaching Cairo by 1952.
+On 4 April 1949, Ben Bella led a robbery of the central post office in Oran to gain funds for the organization, obtaining 3 million francs which he used to buy weapons.
+He was eventually caught in 1950 and sentenced to eight years' imprisonment in Blida jail.
+In captivity, he was exposed to the writings of Sultan-Galiev, which greatly influenced him in the future.
+He escaped soon afterwards in 1952 by cutting through his prison window bars with a knife that had been smuggled into jail in a loaf of bread, making his way to Tunisia and then to Egypt, reaching Cairo by 1952 where he was granted sanctuary by the president Gamal Abdel Nasser.

 At the outbreak of the Algerian War in 1954, Ben Bella was based in Cairo, where he had become one of the nine members of the Revolutionary Committee of Unity and Action that headed the Front de Liberation Nationale (FLN), founded in November that year during a secret meeting of Algerian leaders in Switzerland.
 The FLN soon began armed insurrection against the French colonists, which became a guerilla war in Algeria.